top of page

 Practical Tips for Training Knees-Over-Toes Positions

-• Warm up thoroughly: include ankle mobility drills before training.
+• Warm up thoroughly: Include ankle mobility drills before training.

-• Use proper footwear: shoes with a flat sole or minimal heel lift support better ankle movement.
+• Use proper footwear: Shoes with a flat sole or minimal heel lift support better ankle movement.

-• Progress slowly: increase range of motion and load gradually to avoid injury.
+• Progress slowly: Increase range of motion and load gradually to avoid injury.

 • Listen to your body: Mild discomfort is normal, but sharp pain is a warning sign.

-• Combine with overall leg strengthening: balance training with exercises for hips, glutes, and core.
+• Combine with overall leg strengthening: Balance training with exercises for hips, glutes, and core.

 Real-Life Impact of Improving Ankle Dorsiflexion